jamesr1775/esports-epics/README.md

 - [15] Got some information on pagination from these youtube  video [Pretty Printed Youtube](https://www.youtube.com/watch?v=Lnt6JqtzM7I)   [Corey Schafer Youtube](https://www.youtube.com/watch?v=PSWf2TjTGNY)
 - [16] Got the scrolling up code from [stackoverflow](https://stackoverflow.com/questions/12125883/jquery-pagination-scroll-to-top)
 - [17] Fixed a html validator error where src="" in an iframe was invalid so instead it need to be src="about:blank".
 Found this fix from  [stackoverflow](https://stackoverflow.com/questions/5946607/is-an-empty-iframe-src-valid)
+- [18] The site pre loader code was obtained from [stackoverflow](https://stackoverflow.com/questions/30478549/pre-loader-image-at-page-load-issue) and [smallenvelop](https://smallenvelop.com/display-loading-icon-page-loads-completely/).